gskrscm/my-tech-blog/docs/_posts/2020-04-11-Jenkins-Installation-Docker.md

 jenkins/jenkins                                              latest              3b38d20c7a23        5 days ago          619MB
 ```

-2) Next, we have to start the container from jenkins image using below command.
+2) Next, we have to start the container from the Jenkins image using the below command.

 `docker run -p 8080:8080 -p 50000:50000 jenkins/jenkins:lts`